RDanover/AI-Project-1/README.md

 Project Description:
-This project uses uniform cost search as well as the Manhattan Distance, and Misplaced Tile heuristics to solve the 8-puzzle.
+This project uses A* search using uniform cost, Manhattan Distance, and Misplaced Tile heuristics to solve the 8-puzzle.
 This program can take in any 8-puzzle arrangement and will determine wheter it is solvable and give the number of moves needed for 1 solution.
 This program does not provide the steps to solve the problem.
 This program does not guarantee finding the optimal solution to the given puzzle.

 Instructions for how to run:
 1. download main.cpp